Filing Patent Application in Canada

 The Canadian Intellectual Property Office has two main branches – the Canadian Patent Office and the Canadian Receiving Office – that are related to different types of patent applications.
 The Canadian Patent Office branch processes applications that are either directly filed in Canada or enter Canada as a national phase application from an International PCT application, and this branch handles the greater volume of the two branches.
 The Canadian Receiving Office branch accepts and examines International PCT applications filed by Canadian applicants, and interfaces with the International Bureau of the World Intellectual Property Organization to ensure proper processing of the filed International PCT application.

-PatentAxis is well versed in preparing and filing all such types of applications and can provide guidance and criteria that should be considered to determine a filing strategy suited to a client’s business plan and objectives.
+PatentAxis is well versed in preparing and filing all such types of patent applications and can provide guidance and criteria that should be considered to determine a filing strategy suited to a client’s business plan and objectives.

 Preparing and filing patent applications requires much more than simply filing out a few forms.
 Even inventions of minimal complexity can require more than 10 pages of detailed description and more than 5 drawings to prepare a patent application that is sufficiently comprehensive to withstand and overcome a rigorous scrutiny that occurs during examination in a patent office.
 Therefore, preparing a patent application is time-intensive and expensive.